PowerDNS/pdns/pdns/recursordist/docs/upgrade.rst

 5.0.2 to 5.0.3, 4.9.3 to 4.9.4 and 4.8.6 to 4.8.7
 -------------------------------------------------

-Known Issue Solved
+Known issue solved
 ^^^^^^^^^^^^^^^^^^
 The DNSSEC validation issue with the :func:`zoneToCache` function has been resolved and workarounds can be removed.

 5.0.1 to 5.0.2, 4.9.2 to 4.9.3 and 4.8.5 to 4.8.6
 -------------------------------------------------

-Known Issues
+Known issues
 ^^^^^^^^^^^^
 The :func:`zoneToCache` function fails to perform DNSSEC validation if the zone has more than :ref:`setting-max-rrsigs-per-record` RRSIG records at its apex.
 There are two workarounds: either increase the :ref:`setting-max-rrsigs-per-record` to the number of RRSIGs in the zone's apex, or tell :func:`zoneToCache` to skip DNSSEC validation. by adding ``dnssec="ignore"``, e.g.::